pko104/red-screen-game/Readme.md

+Redscreengame.com

+The whole point is to try and understand the game while playing.
+If you are curious as to how I came up with the game logic please scroll to the bottom.

+Idea for the game
+-I wanted to create something that was fun/addicting, but also a challenge, so the directions are extremely vague with only a short video with me playing the game without sound.
+I used all the knowledge I've learned up to now to create a game with the what I know about rails and routes.
+It is very colorful and CSS driven, so its appealing to the eye.
+Since I have posted this on Github I will explain the game on the very bottom.

 Feb 1, 2015
--Instead of removing the URL changed the URI pattern to a SecureRandom.hex(3) so each page would be a random string -removed the /paths/ url as it wasn't needed in a url -Added warning for elipesy due to flashing colors
+-Instead of removing the URL changed the URI pattern to a SecureRandom.hex(3) so each page would be a random string -removed the /paths/ url as it wasn't needed in a url -Added warning for elipesy due to flashing colors -Added Admin Namespace

 January 31, 2015
 -Read up on URI's and URL's and their differences